im-open/git-version-lite/README.md

 If none of the previous patterns match, the action will increment the patch version.

-## Creating a Ref

-The action has a `create-ref` flag and when set to true it uses the GitHub rest API to [create a ref].
-This API call results in a release and a tag being created.
-This may be desirable in some workflows where you are incrementing on merge but may not work well for others like a CI build where you want to hold off pushing the ref until some steps have completed.

 ## Inputs

 | Parameter                      | Is Required                                            | Default | Description                                                                                                                                                                                                                                                                                                |